 As an adult in my late 20s, the urge to have another German Shepherd was too great and I adopted Shannon, a beautiful white long haired German Shepherd as a puppy.
 Although I would take Shannon out for long walks the only thing running was her.
 In November 2005, when Shannon was aged just 7½ years, cancer took her away from me and I felt lost inside.

 For a couple of years we couldn’t bring ourselves to replace Shannon, she was irreplaceable.
 We then saw a Border Collie called Pippin that needed rescuing.
 We brought her home but it soon became apparent that our, then three year old, son was autistic and unable to treat Pippin with the respect she deserved.
 Pippin went to a lovely lady called Rachel who we are still friends with after all these years.
-Pippin is older but still with Rachel and has had a wonderful life.
-They’ve even visited us for lovely walks on the beach.
+Pippin lived to 13 years old with Rachel and had a wonderful life.
+They even visited us for lovely walks on the beach.

-Six years ago a massive shock turned my world upside down; my father was diagnosed with a type of Motor Neurone Disease – ALS.
+AT the end of 2010 a massive shock turned my world upside down; my father was diagnosed with a type of Motor Neurone Disease – ALS.
 The symptoms started one month after his retirement at 65.
 Over the years I have watched how this has taken his body away from him.
-Dad now relies 100% on my Step-Mum and it is heart breaking to see his deterioration.
+Dad now relies 100% on wonderful carers in his care home plus visits from his family and friends and it is heart breaking to see his deterioration.
 Dad is an amazing man and will always be my inspiration and my strength.

 This shock changed my outlook on life and jump started me into action.
 After numerous fundraising activities to raise funds for stem cell treatment for my Dad, this went ahead successfully.
 There seemed to be slight improvement.
 However, after a while the symptoms of ALS became more obvious and although Dad’s immune system seemed quite strong, it was devastatingly becoming clear that the disease was winning.